A PDF version of the article can be found here.

 The 1937 version of this passage is in full accord with both the early history of the Elves and the story of the making of the Sun and Moon from the last fruits of the Two Trees in Valinor, as is told in Chapter 11 of the published version of The Silmarillion.
 The revised reading seems to reflect Tolkien’s decision late in life to abandon this idea and accept that Middle-earth was illuminated by the Sun and Moon from its very beginning (The Annotated Hobbit, p.
 219).

-Sometime in the late 1960s, Tolkien composed a group of texts describing the primitive Elvish astronomical picture of the world, which was published in chapter Dark and Light in part three of The Nature of Middle-earth (pp. 279–85).
+Sometime in the late 1960s, Tolkien composed a group of texts describing the primitive Elvish astronomical picture of the world, which was published in the chapter Dark and Light in part three of The Nature of Middle-earth (pp. 279–85).
 These texts clearly imply that the Sun, the Moon and even Venus (mythologically Eärendil) are celestial bodies existing from the beginning of the world, as well as reiterate the equation of Arda with the Solar System.

 Another note from the late 1960s (The Nature of Middle-earth, pp. 353–4) describes the ñaltalma, an Eldarin device for signalling from afar using the light of the Sun and Moon.
 It is said that the ñaltalma was, as most such things, in later days attributed to Fëanor, but was probably far older.
 Similar devices were independently used by the Sindar, which indicates that they probably originated in the Common Eldarin period.
 This scenario would be naturally impossible if the Sun and Moon were created from the Two Trees after their death.

 A linguistic text from c.
-1967, published in chapter The Visible Forms of the Valar and Maiar in part three of The Nature of Middle-earth (pp. 241–5), mentions the Common Eldarin stem √phan-, noting “its very ancient application to clouds <…> as (partial) veils over the blue sky, or over the sun, moon, or stars”.
+1967, published in the chapter The Visible Forms of the Valar and Maiar in part three of The Nature of Middle-earth (pp. 241–5), mentions the Common Eldarin stem √phan-, noting “its very ancient application to clouds <…> as (partial) veils over the blue sky, or over the sun, moon, or stars”.

-Text 2 of chapter The Making of Lembas in part three of The Nature of Middle-earth (p.
+Text 2 of the chapter The Making of Lembas in part three of The Nature of Middle-earth (p.
 296), dating from c.
 1968, mentions the existence of “dim sunlight” during the Great Journey.

 The Problem of Ros (c.
 1968) mentions the Menelrond, the great throne hall of Thingol and Melian, whose high arched roof was adorned with silver and gems set in the order and figures of the stars in the great Dome of Valmar in Aman (The Peoples of Middle-earth, p.
 371).
 It is not quite clear what is meant here by “the Dome of Valmar”, but Christopher Tolkien equates it with the Dome of Varda mentioned in Myths Transformed.
 If that is true, then the word Valmar in this case must stand for the land of the Valar as a whole, usually called Valinor, as it does in the concluding lines of Galadriel’s lament according to Tolkien’s explicit statement in The Road Goes Ever On (p.
 70).
 In any case, another more transparent reference to the Dome of Varda occurs in a discussion of the Eldarin article dating from 1969 or later, where Tolkien explains that the words tintilar i eleni in Galadriel’s lament refer to “those stars that adorned or shone through the transparent roofs of the Domes of Varda, which were not all visible stars, nor in fact the actual stars of the firmament of the outer world” (Parma Eldalamberon 23, p.
 133).
 Curiously, the words “the Domes of Varda” in this passage seem to refer to the roofs of the domed halls of Manwë and Varda, but the idea of the lesser firmament over Valinor is still present.